vintasoft/AspNetCore-Imaging_Demo/README.md

 * Open image file.
 * View images in image viewer with ability to zoom and magnify image.
 Also image viewer can rotate an image display.
 Set up settings of image viewer.
 * View image thumbnails in thumbnail viewer.
 Set up settings of thumbnail viewer.
 * Apply 110+ image processing commands to the whole image or image region.
+Set up settings of image processing command.
 * Print processed image.
 * Download processed image.
 * The application can be used in any modern HTML5 web browser.